 The Impact of Business Customers Engagement

 The impact of successfully connecting with these business customers is huge.
 Building 1 and Building 2 each currently pay for twice as much energy in a day than most houses use in a month.
 When engaged with personalized messages, they open communications 2-3 times as often, double their use of low-cost digital services, and double their conversion rates into utility programs.
-That’s a pretty powerful ROI for investment in a utility’s most critical and profitable customer class–something that utilities can’t afford to ignore.
+That’s a pretty powerful ROI for investment–something that utilities can’t afford to ignore.